 Redistricting, Chris Cobey

-Works year-round on improved air quality, combating climate change, coastal management, clean energy, proper disposal of hazardous materials and solid waste, conservation, land use, parks, clean and abundant water supply for all, wetlands and other resource preservation, and budgets related to Oregon’s 14 natural resource agencies.
+Works year-round on improving air quality, combating climate change, coastal management, clean energy, proper disposal of hazardous materials and solid waste, conservation, land use, parks, clean and abundant water supply for all, wetlands protection and other resource preservation, and budgets related to Oregon’s 14 natural resource agencies.

-Land Use/Housing, Water Issues and Natural Resource Agency Budgets, Peggy Lynch.
+Land Use/Housing, Water and Natural Resource Agency Budgets: Peggy Lynch